ceph/ceph/doc/dev/design/host-management.rst

 Host Management
 ===============

 .. note:: This document is intended to promote discussion relating to the types of host management features that the Ceph UI should provide.
 A number of the mockup also show a refresh icon, which may become redundant during Pacific development as data gathering becomes more optimised.

 The hosts that a Ceph cluster consumes are essential components of the cluster, and should be manageable in the same ways as the ceph daemons that they hold.
 However, not all aspects of managing a host should fall to the Ceph UI due to complexity and ownership.
 This means that there is a line that needs to be defined where management of the host and ceph intersect.

 The following sections describe the management tasks and lifecycle processes that should be provided by the Ceph UI.

 Host Information
 ================
 It is a fundamental requirement to be able to understand the types of hosts that Ceph is reliant upon.
 Having host related information easily accessible, reduces the reliance the Ceph Administrator has on other 3rd party tools and frameworks - ultimately providing a more end-to-end experience.

 .. image:: mockups/hosts.png

 This image shows the highlevel overview of the hosts, providing a quick understanding of the server type, the daemons associated with it and the overall status of the host.
 The other inclusion is the use of a link to the BMC - this allows the Admin to quickly and easily jump from the Ceph UI to BMC boards like iDRAC or iLO.
-For example if a disk shows as failed, the alert can link to the hosts page where the host status would be ONLINE, FAULT - with the Admin able to quick click a link to open the physical BMC interface to progress the fault.
+For example if a disk shows as failed, the alert can link to the hosts page where the host status would be ONLINE, FAULT - with the Admin able to quick click a link to open the server's BMC interface to progress the fault.

 The action button is extended to cover the following host tasks

 * Edit *(change labels, BMC information)*
 * Enter Maintenance *(host must be online)*
 * Exit Maintenance *(host must be in maintenance mode)*
-* Reboot *(host must already be in maintenance)*
+* Reboot *(host must be in maintenance mode)*
 * Export *(export the server information as a CSV to support local configuration management processes)*
 * Drain
 * Remove *(available for hosts in drained state)*

 When a server is selected, the host properties component is shown.
 This is made up of a tabbed interface; daemons, disks, osds, server information and performance details.
 The default tab selected is daemons, since this is the most common interaction point with a host.

 .. image:: mockups/hostdaemons.png

 The intent is that the admin is able to manage the cluster daemons directly from the UI, so the default display focuses on systemd information over container image id's.
 Image information is still available but not visible by default.

 Daemon Management
 =================